Matomo Ecommerce Tracking 2026: WooCommerce + Shopify Self-Hosted

 ]);

-Matomo CE versions before 4.14 reject negative revenue silently; 4.14 and later accept it.
-Trade-off: average order value gets skewed (mean of [+49.97, -49.97] = 0, which hides two transactions), and reverse-attribution credits whatever source the user is currently on, not the original purchase source.
+Modern Matomo CE accepts negative revenue.
+Verify against your version with a test refund row before relying on it — very old installs (pre-4.x) had stricter validation.
+Trade-off: AOV gets skewed (mean of [+49.97, -49.97] = 0, hides two transactions), and reverse-attribution credits whatever source the user is currently on, not the original purchase source.

 UPDATE matomo_log_conversion